binerogroup/documentation/getting-started/users.rst

 The scope of an Application Credential is the same as the user that created it but can be limited by selecting specific roles or access rules, the resource is owned by the user when created as is tied to it's lifetime.

-Application Credentials can be created using :doc:`OpenStack Terminal CLI </getting-started/managing-your-cloud/openstack-terminal>` or :doc:`OpenStack Horizon </getting-started/managing-your-cloud/openstack-horizon>`.
+Application Credentials can be created using :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` or :doc:`/getting-started/managing-your-cloud/openstack-horizon`.

 To create an Application Credential through the :doc:`/getting-started/managing-your-cloud/openstack-horizon`, see steps below: